riks01/converse_shoes_detector/README.md

 # Converse Logo Detection

-<b><i>Note:</b></i> I have trained both yolov4 and yolov5 model on converse shoes images, for time being we will going to cover yolov4 model only.
+<b><i>Note:</b></i> I have trained both yolov4 and yolov5 model on converse shoes images, for time being we will going to cover explanation of yolov4 model only.

 ## Predictions: